 General

 The wood swallow is not a particularly familiar bird to most Chinese, occurring in the far south.
-It is officially known as a 燕
+It is ornithologically known as a 燕 'swallow-shrike', based on English 'swallow-shrike'.
+The name of the Ashy Woodswallow in the earliest ornithological list to feature Chinese names was 灰色燕伯劳 'grey-coloured swallow-shrike'.
+The modern ornithological name is a simplification of this involving the substitution of

-'swallow-shrike', possibly based on the uncommon English name 'swallow-shrike'.
-(Note: The Simplified character set has 䴗 , based on 鶪, as the character for 'shrike', but ornithologists prefer the non-standard simplification
+, an old literary name for the shrikes, for 伯劳 'shrike'.
+(Note: The Simplified character set has 䴗, based on 鶪, as the character for 'shrike', but ornithologists prefer the non-standard simplification

 , based on 鵙).